 Whether you're an E&P company that employs thousands, or a contracting business just making the jump into oilfield services, your upstream insurance needs are specific, and of primary financial importance to the health and growth of your company.
 A risk management professional with a thorough understanding of the oil and gas industry is vital, and one of the best investments you can make in your business's future.

-No matter what your company's size, or the scope of your operations, it's likely that upstream insurance basics are necessary; general liability, inland or ocean marine for equipment, pollution liability insurance, and workers compensation and commercial auto coverages are generally standard practice.
+No matter what your company's size, or the scope of your operations, it's likely that upstream insurance basics are necessary; general liability, inland or ocean marine for equipment, pollution liability insurance, workers compensation, and commercial auto coverages are generally standard practice.

-However, unique risks posed by your individual operations could be extremely costly if overlooked.
-Proper evaluation for the different types of drilling and well maintenance risks for oilfield services insurance is crucial, for example, and professional liability and other specialized coverages might be necessary for drilling insurance or landman insurance.
+However, the unique risks posed by your individual operations could be extremely costly if overlooked.
+A proper evaluation of the different types of drilling and well maintenance risks for oilfield services insurance is crucial, for example, and professional liability and other specialized coverages might be necessary for drilling insurance or landman insurance.